telerik/winforms-docs/dock/architecture-and-features/floating-windows.md

 ## Changing the floating behavior

-To enable the Visual Studio 2008-like docking behavior, set the SingleScreen property to true.
+To enable the Visual Studio 2008-like docking behavior, set the __SingleScreen__ property to *true*.
 Enabling this property will prevent document windows from floating and from docking inside existing floating windows.

 {{source=..\SamplesCS\Dock\ArchitectureAndFeatures.cs region=floatingTabsMode}}